fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  ``path``: string.
 Absolute path to the source file, calculated from the document path and the string in the filename attr.
 MutatorMath + Varlib.
+-  ``font``: Any Python object.
+Optional.
+Points to a representation of this source font that is loaded in memory, as a Python object (e.g. a ``defcon.Font`` or a ``fontTools.ttFont.TTFont``).
+The default document reader will not fill-in this attribute, and the default writer will not use this attribute.
+It is up to the user of ``designspaceLib`` to either load the resource identified by ``filename`` and store it in this field, or write the contents of this field to the disk and make ```filename`` point to that.
 -  ``name``: string.
 Optional.
 Unique identifier name for this source, if there is one or more ``instance.glyph`` elements in the document.
    MutatorMath.